Let’s start with some info snippets: Did you know that soldiers in World War 2 were trained with video-based learning to enhance their skills?

 Multisensory Learning Engagement

 As the name suggests, multi-sensory learning happens when the learner engages all the senses with the learning event that he is participating in.
-Video learning is eminently suitable to multi-modal learning, as it employs images – moving and static, text, sound, and audio, allowing for the learner to engage more wholly, and thus learn better and retain better.
+Video learning is eminently suitable to multi-modal learning, as it employs images – moving and static, text, sound and audio enhancements, allowing for the learner to engage more wholly, and thus learn better and retain better.
 Engagement is but a natural outcome.
 Students process information faster and more effectively.
 The human brain processes videos 60,000 times faster than text.
-Source: “Video vs Text: The Brain Perspective”, Liraz Margalit.
-Margalit further adds “When we watch a video, we become immersed in it and create an empathetic connection with the screen.
+In a very interesting article “Video vs Text: The Brain Perspective” by Liraz Margalit, the author reports “When we watch a video, we become immersed in it and create an empathetic connection with the screen.
 If you want your visitors to fall in love with your content, it makes sense to deliver it via video… it is much easier for us to become emotionally attached to something we watch in a video than something we read in an article.”
+Using engaging videos to deliver impact has been used since time immemorial and will only continue.

-Any subject under the sun can be taught using video.
-Whether it is teaching language – with text, audio, body language, etiquette, using a tool, performing a complex engineering or medical procedure, problem-solving, academic subjects in school or college, corporate training, improving productivity, critical thinking, applying philosophy to real life, they are all suitable subjects to be taught via video and hold the learner’s attention, and enhance capacity for recall.
-This article explores the 100 + best educational YouTube channels with subjects as varied as learning math to learning the guitar, caring for animals, thinking like a lawyer, applying psychology to foster emotional and mental well-being and everything in between
+Any subject under the sun can be taught using videos.
+Whether it is teaching language – with text, audio, body language, etiquette, using a tool, performing a complex engineering or medical procedure, problem-solving, academic subjects in school or college, corporate training, improving productivity, critical thinking, applying philosophy to real life, they are all suitable subjects to be taught via video and hold the learner’s attention.
+Video-based learning also enhances the capacity for recall.
+This article explores the 100 + best educational YouTube channels with subjects as varied as learning math to learning the guitar, caring for animals to thinking like a lawyer, applied psychology, and everything in between.

-21st-century learning is all about need-based learning interventions aligned with our on-demand culture’s expectations.
-Users prefer to ‘pull’ in the learning as and when they need it, on the go.
-Advances in digital technology, the ubiquity of the smartphone, the lack of linear time for structured learning have facilitated and empowered learners to learn on the go and tackle challenges in the real world with ready resources available with a tap or a click on the mobile, tablet or laptop.
+21st-century learning is all about need-based learning interventions aligned with our on-demand expectations.
+Users prefer to ‘pull’ in the learning as and when they need it, on-th- go.
+Advances in digital technology, the ubiquity of the smartphone, the lack of linear time for structured learning have facilitated and empowered learners to learn on-the-go and tackle challenges in the real world with ready resources available with a tap or a click on the mobile, tablet or laptop.
 In the corporate world, where training schedules are getting diluted and emaciated by the day, while expectations of high performance are increasing exponentially, learning videos are immensely effective by “enabling users to access at the point of need and find compressed nuggets of content that can help them with specific tasks or workflow”.
+There is a reason why microlearning videos are a rage!

 Flexibility of Pace

 Mobile, tablet, laptop, desktop, on the internet, offline – video-based learning can be accessed on any device, making learning on this medium a seamless experience for users.
-Accessibility in this age of advanced and evolving digital technology is a huge, huge draw.
+Accessibility in this age of advanced and evolving digital technology, is a colossal draw.

 Microlearning, as the name suggests, is learning in small chunks, where the training is delivered in small bites, i.e short bursts of content in text and/or multimedia, providing specific information aimed at delivering one learning objective.
 Two consistent features of this medium regardless of where and how it is deployed are:

 - Brevity – this is the one underlying, non-negotiable characteristic that defines this medium of instruction.
-The duration could range from a few seconds to up to 15 minutes.
+The duration could range from a few seconds to up to 15 minutes, but certainly not longer.

 - Single idea/granularity – the content is confined to ONE specific topic, idea, or concept.

-Multi-national, multi-locational organizations often suffer from a lack of consistency and authenticity in conveying mission, vision, goals, and other such corporate and internal communication to its employees and the world at large.
-This can and often results in contradictory signals and incoherent/misleading communication, which are dangerous impediments to the smooth running of operations and business.
-Thoughtfully produced videos, on the other hand, are a great driver for continuity and consistency as they are easily distributable across locations, and convey a coherent message.
+Multinational and multi-location organizations often suffer from a lack of consistency and authenticity in conveying statements of mission, vision, goals, and other such corporate and internal communication to its employees and the world at large.
+This can and often result in contradictory signals and misleading communication, which are dangerous impediments to the smooth running of operations and business.
+When text format documents are deployed to convey such critical information about the company or brand ethos, most often it is not consumed by employees in the way it was originally conceived.
+Thoughtfully produced videos on the other hand, are a great driver for continuity and consistency as they are easy to distribute across locations, and convey a coherent message.

 Reduces Training Cost